Like most people I have a day job.

 Freelance - Unless it's completely against your employers policies, take on a freelance job once and a while.
 Not only can this provide you with more experience, you have the opportunity to be more selective about the work you take on.
 (Just don't forget the tax man!)

-- If at all possible, change your work environment on occasion.
+Get Out of the Office - If at all possible, change your work environment on occasion.
 We innovate by looking at the world differently, not behaving like corporate robots!
 Right?
 My employers understand this and it has helped me many times when faced with a challenging creative problem.
 It's amazing how adjusting ones work environment can lead to breakthroughs.

 Embrace the Cube - If you have to work in a cubicle, make it as lively as possible.
 Hang your art, color swatches, posters, anything that will inspire you.
 Turn your cubicle into a space that represents your vision, goals and persona.
 Build a library of magazines and books at your desk.
 Be a resource for others.